benjamin658/influx-query-builder/README.md

   Select("temperature", "humidity").
   From("measurement").
   WhereBrackets(
-    // Passing the new builder as the param
+    // Passing a new builder as the param
     New().
       Where("time", ">", "2018-11-01T06:33:57.503Z").
       And("time", "<", "2018-11-02T09:35:25Z").